 Do you get upset more easily?
 Do you feel depressed, scared, or anxious?
 Are you suspicious of people?

-Diagnosis of this disease comes through a series of test involving the frequency of the symptoms showing up or if its lingering for quite some time.
+Diagnosis of this disease comes through a series of tests involving the frequency of the symptoms showing up or if it’s lingering for quite some time.

-Scientists believe that in the majority, Alzheimer’s disease is caused by a combination of genetic, lifestyle and environmental factors that affect the brain over time.
+Scientists believe that, in the majority, Alzheimer’s disease is caused by a combination of genetic, lifestyle, and environmental factors that affect the brain over time.

 People with rare genetic changes linked to early-onset Alzheimer’s begin experiencing symptoms as early as their 30s.

-Family history and genetics
+Family History and Genetics

-People with mild cognitive impairment (MCI) have memory problems or other symptoms of cognitive decline that are worse than might be expected for their age, but not severe enough to be diagnosed as dementia.
+People with mild cognitive impairment (MCI) have memory problems or other symptoms of cognitive decline that are worse than might be expected for their age but not severe enough to be diagnosed as dementia.

 Those with MCI have an increased risk of later developing dementia.
 Taking action to develop a healthy lifestyle and strategies to compensate for memory loss at this stage may help delay or prevent the progression to dementia.

-Lifestyle and heart health
+Lifestyle and Heart Health

-However, some evidence suggests that the same factors that put you at risk of heart disease also may increase the chance that you’ll develop Alzheimer’s.
+However, some evidence suggests that the same factors that put you at risk of heart disease may also increase your chance of developing Alzheimer’s.
 Examples include: